largest brokerage firms 2026

 Merrill

-Next is Merrill.
-Made up of the traditional firm Merrill Lynch and the online discount firm Merrill Edge, this investing company is owned by Bank of America, creating another huge financial-services company just behind JPMorgan Chase & Co.
-Merrill Edge has more than 4 million accounts, totaling roughly $320 billion in assets.
-That’s an average of about $107,000 per account.
+Next on the list is Merrill.
+This investment business combines the traditional brokerage firm Merrill Lynch and the online discount platform Merrill Edge.
+Both are owned by Bank of America, forming another massive financial-services organization that ranks just behind J.P.
+Morgan Chase & Co. in size.
+Merrill Edge alone has more than 4.2 million accounts representing roughly $520 billion in assets.
+That works out to an average account size of approximately $107,000.

 Robinhood

-Next on our list is Robinhood.
-The brokerage had slightly more than $221 billion in client assets, which isn’t a huge number compared to other firms in our survey.
-However, the company has more than 25.8 million accounts, a significant number given its recent founding in 2013.
-And the numbers are growing.
+Another company on our list is Robinhood.
+The brokerage currently holds slightly more than $314 billion in client assets under custody, which is relatively modest compared with some of the other firms included in this survey.
+However, the company has more than 27.4 million funded customers, a very impressive total considering that the firm was only founded in 2013.
+These numbers continue to grow as the platform attracts new users.
 Learn more...

-Promotion: 3% deposit match and up to $200 FREE stock at Robinhood.
+Promotion: 3% deposit match and FREE stock worth up to $200 at Robinhood.

 Visit Robinhood Website